FIRST-YEAR STUDENT | 2.0-2.79 GPA

 • Receive Support — You will work with an Aggie Advocate who will help you identify and register for USU classes.

-• USU Class Registration — You will be able to complete orientation and register for USU classes on time, with your class.
+• USU Class Registration — You will be able to complete orientation and register for USU classes on time, with your class (after completing the workshop).

-• Student Life — You can sign a contract for on-campus housing if you’d like, so you’re ready to live on campus your first semester and experience Aggie life.
+• Student Life — You can sign a contract for on-campus housing after completing the workshop, so you’re ready to live on campus your first semester and experience Aggie life.
 Make sure to sign up early to get a spot.
-(See the housing FAQ for more information.)

 Terms and Conditions